skip to main |

 It's been a blast chatting with folks and telling them about this great production!
 Know what would be even better?
 Seeing you there!
 Just in case you missed it, tickets are $10 - $102.50.
 Call CAPA at 614.469.0939 or click here to buy your tickets.

-the Dispatch article, "It's such an exciting story that is easy to follow.
+As my fabulous friend Othalie Graham says in the Dispatch article, "It's such an exciting story that is easy to follow.
 If you've never gone to the opera, this is the opera to go to."
+There you go people, listen to the lady and get yourself to the opera!

 Just in case you haven't purchased your tickets (tsk, tsk)...
 I want to remind you that Turandot opens this weekend at the Ohio Theatre.
 And guess what?
 You can see this world-class production for as little as $10.
 Yes, you read that right - $10!!!
 Basically, for the price of a movie ticket you can see LIVE opera in the beautiful Ohio Theatre.
 Details about the offer are below: